JerraH/mono-no-aware/README.md

 # About

-Mono-no-aware is an adventure game.
+Mono-no-Aware is an adventure game.

 See a live demo at http://fwoozy.com/mono